vanfp/haskell-workshop/README.md

 ### Format

-We will work through chapters 1–11 of the Haskell Book over the course of 8 weeks, meeting for about one hour and half each week.
-We may extend the meeting schedule to cover subsequent chapters if there is enthusiasm for doing so and the coaches are available.
+There will be two (2) cohorts running at the same time, the first one will work through chapters 1–10 of the Haskell Book, while the second will work from chapters 10-20; all over the course of 8 weeks, meeting for about one hour and half each week.
+We may extend or re-schedule meetings to cover more chapters if there is enthusiasm for doing so and the coaches are available.

 **This is not a class**, however, so do not come expecting a lecture.
 Instead, you will have the opportunity to review your work and to discuss concepts and